coryMcKague/MART120-Spring2024/modules/week-13/_posts/2015-01-01-extra-credit.md

 ---
-title: Homework
+title: Extra Credit
-module: 14
+module: 13
 jotted: false
 ---

-# Homework
+# Extra Credit

 In this homework, you are going to use your project from last time to implement and use arrays.

-<a href="//youtu.be/0ChP01lq20M" data-lity>Homework 14 Walkthrough</a>

 <a href="https://github.com/Montana-Media-Arts/120_CreativeCoding1-Fall2023-Samples/tree/main/Homework%2015" target="_blank">Homework Example</a>